sikang/mpl_ros/README.md

 [![wercker status](https://app.wercker.com/status/d282a628f39dac13997c792b2298bde0/s/master "wercker status")](https://app.wercker.com/project/byKey/d282a628f39dac13997c792b2298bde0)

 A ROS wrapper for implementing [Motion Primitive Library](https://sikang.github.io/motion_primitive_library/) in planning tasks.
 Video of the original paper of "Search-based Motion Planning for Quadrotors using Linear Quadratic Minimum Time Control" has been uploaded at the follwing link: [youtube](https://youtu.be/LMe72buMky8).
+The package is still under maintenance, the API may change occasionally, please use `git log` to track the latest update.

 Stacks include:
   - `decomp_ros`: convex decomposition tools for generating ellipsoid and polyhedron